 And here are John Frame’s top five books on apologetics (HT: Ivan Mesa’s TGC interview):

 John M. Frame.
 John Frame’s Selected Shorter Writings: Volume One.
-Phillipsburg, NJ: Presbyterian & Reformed, 2014.
+Phillipsburg, NJ: P&R Publishing, 2014.
 [Read more…] about John Frame’s Selected Shorter Writings

 In 2006 John Frame’s short systematic theology released.